nortz8/daw-individual-2/README.md

+# MRT Sakay: Predicting Hourly Passenger Data in the MRT-3 (Philippines)

 ### To create the environment and run the application, start an anaconda prompt in the cloned directory and run the following:

 `conda env create --file environment.yml`